Module WS 2024/2025

 The course addresses this increasingly important role of autonomous design tools by

-• analyzing examples of using autonomous tools in design practice;
+• analysing examples of using autonomous tools in design practice.

-• providing hands-on experience in agent-based modelling for students to simulate the behavior of these tools; and
+• providing hands-on experience in agent-based modelling for students to simulate the behavior of these tools.

 • providing hands-on experience in using autonomous design tools for the design of virtual worlds.